gSchool/DNA-release-3/02-Phase-A/02_tactical_view.md

 |Civilian Travel Pay System|**End users**: All civilian members that travel and need to be reimbursed<br>**Requirements Owner:** Joint business system community that defines capability and required interfaces|
 |Planning for Aircraft In-Flight Refueling Missions|**End Users**: All military members and contractors that plan and execute refueling missions<br>**Requirements Owner**: Joint mission community that defines capability and required interfaces|

 Many of you inhabit acquisition roles, and have established connections to your requirements community.
-We are intentionally making a distinction between requirements communities and end-users - both matter, and both require the ideas discussed in Release 1 and 2, like user-centered design and user interviews.
+We are intentionally making a distinction between requirements communities and end-users - both matter, and both require the ideas discussed in Modules 1 and 2, like user-centered design and user interviews.

 We start here, because without established feedback and regular engagement with the user community, delivering valuable capability by software practitioners and the acquisition team would be pure luck.